christian-hobelsberger/NLP_project_quizz_generator/README.md

-# AI-Driven Science Quiz Generation
+# Multiple Choice Question Generation by Fine-Tuning BART in Modular and Unified Approaches

 ## Overview
 In education, creating quizzes and assessments is vital for evaluating student understanding.
 However, crafting high-quality multiple-choice questions can be challenging.
 Artificial intelligence (AI) technologies offer solutions to streamline question creation, saving time for educators and ensuring consistent assessment quality.